"Volcanic Plumes Tower over Mount Etna" by NASA Goddard Photo and Video is licensed under CC BY 2.0.

 Planes were also delayed as ash in the sky can damage the airplane engines.

 Volcanoes can also change the weather.
-Ash and gas can block sunlight, make the air cooler, and cause acid rain, which is bad for plants, water, and people.
+Ash and gas can block sunlight, make the air cooler, and cause [[acid rain::Rain mixed with gases from volcanoes that can harm plants and water.]], which is bad for plants, water, and people.

 What Are Scientists Doing?